Wilks Score Calculator

 What is the Wilks Score?

-The Wilks Score is a formula used in powerlifting to compare strength across different body weights.
-It allows a 60kg lifter to be fairly compared against a 120kg lifter.
-Higher Wilks scores indicate greater relative strength.
+The Wilks Score is a historical formula used in powerlifting to compare strength across different body weights.
+It allows a 60 kg lifter to be roughly compared against a 120 kg lifter by applying a bodyweight-dependent coefficient.
+Higher scores indicate greater relative strength.

 Rating Men Women